Sundays

 11am – 12:30pm

-Guided meditations and teachings with modern Buddhist nun, Gen Jindak
+Guided meditations and teachings with Resident Teacher Gen Jindak

-All drop-in meditation classes are free for monthly supporting members.
+All drop-in meditation classes are included with memberships.

 (Already have an account?
 Log in before registering.)